 - Jackson Memorial Hospital (2010), Vascular & Interventional Radiology

 - Fundacion Oftalmologica de Santander/FOSCAL-UNAB (2013), Diagnostic Radiology

 - University of Texas Health Science Center School of Medicine at San Antonio (2014), Vascular & Interventional Radiology

 - University of Texas Health Science Center-San Antonio (2015), Emergency Radiology

-- University of Texas Health Science Center-San Antonio (2016), Cardiothoracic Radiology
+- UT Health Science Center at San Antonio (2016), Cardiothoracic Radiology